alandegenhart/alandegenhart.github.io/_posts/2020-10-01-allen-institute.markdown

 ---
 layout: post
-title:  "New position at the Allen Institute for Brain Science"
+title:  "Started position at the Allen Institute for Brain Science"
 date:   2020-10-01
 categories:
 ---